typelevel/doobie/yax/docs/src/main/tut/11-Arrays.md

 ### Reading and Writing Arrays

-Let's create a new table with a SQL array column.
+Let's create a new table with an SQL array column.
 Note that this is likely to work only for PostgreSQL; the syntax for arrays differs significantly from vendor to vendor.

 ```tut:silent
 val drop = sql"DROP TABLE IF EXISTS person".update.quick